 2. Students may also want to ask a related question: Is there a relationship between location and PCB level?
 The graph below shows all the available data for striped bass (2001-2011) for a variety of locations.
 River mile, which is on the x-axis, refers to the distance above the mouth of the Hudson River.
 This means that the lowest numbers are closest to New York City, where the Hudson meets the ocean.
-A trendline with the equation and the R2 value are provided.
 There are three data points that represent fish with very high PCB levels, but students may be interested in seeing whether there is a strong relationship or not.
 Remind students that this is just one fish species!